 Affiliated to the Alianza País Movement since 2008.
 He was Administrative Chief of the SRI, Budget Chief of the FISE; he taught at the Polytechnic School of Chimborazo, at the University of Otavalo, at the National University of Loja and at the Technological Institute of the Government of Pichincha.
 In the Government of the Province of Pichincha, he served as Head of Community Income Generation, Head of Industrial Competitiveness, Director of Human Resources and Administration, Sector Secretary of Economic Development.
 In CONCOPE he was Territorial and Project Officer.

 In 1997 he generated the institutional design for the construction of the SRI in replacement of the old Directorate of Rents.
 In 2000, he executed participatory planning in the definition of community productive enterprises with the formation of grassroots productive organizations.
-In 2003, it elaborated and executed local economic development projects in the province of Pichincha.
-For the sectional governments, it executes the territorial economic development project, works in the construction of the intermediate level of government, and in the financial area, it delineates participative budgets as well as the design of communication strategies in local governments.
-In 2007, it promotes the elaboration of the Citizen Mandate and participates in the elaboration of the state reform proposal elaborated by CONCOPE.
-In 2010 it generates the productive public policy of the province of Pichincha and develops the solidarity economy program of the Government of Pichincha.
+In 2003, he elaborated and executed local economic development projects in the province of Pichincha.
+For the sectional governments, he executes the territorial economic development project, works in the construction of the intermediate level of government, and in the financial area, Mr. Miño delineates participative budgets as well as the design of communication strategies in local governments.
+In 2007, Mr. Miño promoted the elaboration of the Citizen Mandate and participated in the elaboration of the state reform proposal elaborated by CONCOPE.
+In 2010 Mr. Miño generated the productive public policy of the province of Pichincha and developed the Solidarity Economy Program of the Government of Pichincha.